uor-aces/uor-aces.github.io/_projects/LFRic.md

 In the absence of processor speed increases, performance gains can only come through parallelism.
 MPI is the standard library for distributed memory which can be called through an API from science code.
-This allows a relatively straightforward data parallelism to be expressed in the code without too much disruption to the maths/science code.
+This allows a <i>relatively</i> straightforward data parallelism to be expressed in the code without too much disruption to the maths/science code.
 However, this is no longer enough to address the degree of parallelism and does not allow for memory hierachies and highly threaded parallelism on complex nodes.
-Directive based programming such as OpenMP or OpenACC can be used but these are developing rapidly and the as number of necessary directives increases it can obscure the science code.
+Directive based programming such as OpenMP or OpenACC can be used but these are developing rapidly and as the number of necessary directives increases it can obscure the science code.
 Moreover, having multiple directive groups for different architectures effectively prevents single source science code.
-Furthermore, future processor architectures are likely employ much greater levels of Instruction Level Parallelism
+Furthermore, future processor architectures are likely employ much greater levels of Instruction Level Parallelism.
+This may require different loop orders for different architecures which is beyond the scope of directives based programming models.
+The powerful abstraction of a high-level langauge and compiler which allows the developer to <i>write code like the maths</i> (in some sense) is broken.

 Domain Specific Languages (DSLs) are one approach to tackling this problem.
 By reducing the domain from, for example, all of mathematics, to targetting a particular problem it is possible to split the mathematics based science code from the performance based parallel code.
 This is known as a <i>separation of concerns</i>.
-Once a code is structured in the way with well defined APIs between each concern it is possible to change one, without changing the other.
+Once a code is structured in this way with well defined APIs between each concern it is possible to change one, without changing the other.

 A further step is to use the extra information about the mathematics which is known to the developer to make choices about how the parallelism can be implemented.
-This can be expressed as
+Typicially this <i>is</i> known to the developer, but cannot necessarily be inferred by a standard langauge compiler.
+This can be expressed as <i>metadata</i>.
+If this is embedded in a high-level langauge such as C/C++, Fortran or Python then the APIs form in effect a Domain Specific Embedded Language (DSEL).
+If the metadata is sufficiently rich it is possible to
-<i>metadata</i>.
-If this is embedded in a high-level langauge such as
+<i>generate</i> the parallel and performance code automatically
-C/C++, Fortran or Python then the APIs form in effect a Domain Specific Embedded Language (DSEL).
-If the metadata is sufficiently rich it is possible to <i>generate</i> the parallel and performance code automatically according to a set of rules.
+according to a set of rules.

 This is approach being taken by the UK Met Office in developing its new weather and climate model for Exascale computers.
 The model is